Chinese immigration to Puerto Rico: Spanish immigration restrictions

 By the 19th century, the Spanish Crown had lost most of its possessions in the Americas.
 Two of its remaining possessions were Puerto Rico and Cuba, which were demanding more autonomy and had pro-independence movements.
 The Spanish Crown issued the Royal Decree of Graces (Real Cédula de Gracias) which was originated August 10, 1815, with the intention of attracting Europeans of non-Spanish origin to the islands.
 The Spanish government, believing that the independence movements would lose their popularity, granted land and initially gave settlers "Letters of Domicile".
 The decree applied only to the people of Europe, since it was expected that the settlers would swear loyalty to the Spanish Crown and allegiance to the Roman Catholic Church.

+Bringing in Asian immigrants to join the workforce in Puerto Rico was first proposed in 1846, but was ignored by the colonial government.
+Six years later, the matter was reconsidered and Governor Fernando de Norzagaray was tasked with assessing the proposal.
+After meeting with local and Cuban figures, the functionary issued a favorable opinion.
+As a necessity for agricultural needs was established, hacendados were to be allowed to bring workers.
+A prolonged bureaucratic process followed, outlasting the administration, time during which José Julián Acosta publicly opposed it while newspaper El Ponceño lobbied in favor.
+On May 13, 1855, the British vessel Carpentaria docked at Puerto Rico with a notable quantity of Chinese workers, but these were not employed, while the local Asian population remained minimal.

+By 1856, relevant meetings were held between governor José Lemery e Ibarrola, military, political and religious figures.
+A law was drafted to bring in culíes (strictly not Chinese) and the fulfillment of contractual obligations, penalties, government involvement and christianization of the immigrants were among the priorities, as was ensuring that Asians and blacks did not clash between them.
+Ultimately, however, there was not much interest among Puerto Rican hacendados and proved controversial, attracting opposition from the United Kingdom and France as well as worsening the local debate.
+Despite this, Casa Prats Tirado y Compañía attempted to get permission to bring 400-600 Chinese workers on May 14, 1857.